 Members are encouraged or required to live and/or socialize only with other group members.

 No, this is not stated.
 But yes, this may be the result.

-Again, this is not stated but is certainly a byproduct.
-Abraham-Hicks hammers home the idea that everyone is always attracting, and the importance of one’s “point of attraction” and how they feel.
+Again, this is not stated, but it is certainly a byproduct.
+Abraham-Hicks hammers home the idea that everyone is always attracting, and the importance of one’s emotions and “point of attraction.”
 Abers become hypervigilant about how they feel, how other people make them feel, and what kinds of conversations they are focused on.
 Naturally, group members will begin to distance themselves from anything that is not considered conscious creation, like a regular conversation with a regular person.
 Eventually, Abers become most comfortable with others that share in the same belief system.

 The most loyal members (the “true believers”) feel there can be no life outside the context of the group.
 They believe there is no other way to be and often fear reprisals to themselves or others if they leave (or even consider leaving) the group.